 Our Freezy Freakies run on a unisex sizing system.
 There's one system for kids' gloves (age-based), and a different system for adults (length-based).
-We have a great free size exchange policy in case they don't fit, so don't go totally mental trying to make it perfect.
+We have a great free size exchange policy in case they don't fit, so don't go totally mental trying to get it perfect.

 Parents always know best!
 So for kids' sizes, we've stuck to the standard age-based sizing system that folks are accustomed to.
 It's generally worked well so far, since Moms and Dads usually know if they should be going up or down a size.
 And again, we do have a free exchange policy if you need to swap sizes.

 - Kids' Small: 5-7 years old